dabitdev/ToothpickWorkshop/README.md

 Using a scope defined in the `libraryDemo` module, the scope is created by calling `Singleton.getInstance()`

 #### Library2Activity
-Using a scope defined in the `libraryDemo` module and installing a child scope in the applaction that overrides the binding defined in the library.
+Using a scope defined in the `libraryDemo` module and installing a child scope in the application that overrides the binding defined in the library.

 #### SimpleActivityTest
 `testWithTestModule()` uses `installTestModule` to override all bindings.